 And most importantly, when we need new functionality, the responsiveness of TCT is like having a developer on your team.
 They have such amazing customer service.
 I’ve worked with them throughout the evening, and even had responses from them at 10 or 11 o’clock at night.

 SC: Once you start using TCT Portal, you don’t want to use anything else, because it provides capabilities that don’t exist within Word and Excel.
 If I were a merchant or service provider, I would ask my assessors to use TCT Portal and put our information into the tool.
 It would be really handy for any person who is managing compliance to be able to use the tool.

 TCT: Thanks for your time, Sherri!

-Struggling to keep all your plates spinning?
+Tired of struggling with the chaos of client assessments?
 There really is a better way.
 TCT helps streamline the compliance management process, so you can focus on providing your expertise—not wasting time spinning plates and performing manual processes.